Stephen A. Douglas: Memorials

-Douglas' gravesite was bought by the state, which commissioned Leonard Volk for an imposing monument with a statue that was erected over his grave.
-Douglas' birthplace in Brandon, Vermont, has been memorialized as a museum and visitor center.
+The state of Illinois commissioned Leonard Volk to create a monument with a statue that was erected over Douglas's grave.
+Douglas's birthplace in Brandon, Vermont, is a museum and visitor center.
 Numerous places have been named after him: counties in Colorado, Georgia, Illinois, Kansas, Minnesota, Missouri, Nebraska, Nevada, Oregon, South Dakota, Washington and Wisconsin.
 Fort Douglas in Salt Lake City, the cities of Douglas and Douglasville in Georgia, and Douglas, Wyoming, were also named for him.

-In 1869, a large park in Chicago was named Douglas Park in honor of the senator.
-In 2020 the park was renamed Douglass Park, after the abolitionists Frederick Douglass and Anna Murray Douglass.
+In 1869, Chicago's Douglas Park was named in honor of Douglas.
+After reconsideration of his legacy with respect to slavery, in 2020, park district leaders renamed the site Douglass Park, in honor of Frederick Douglass and Anna Murray Douglass.

+Two adjacent dormitories on the Eastern Illinois University campus were named Douglas Hall and Lincoln Hall in 1951.
+In April 2022, Douglas Hall was renamed because of Douglas's racist views and is now Powell-Norton Hall.